ncsa/ncsa_system_documentation/docs/source/index.rst

 Additional non-system specific user documentation on topics related to NCSA's computing resources.

+- :ref:`generic`

-- :ref:`generic`: System-generic documentation on topics that are applicable across multiple NCSA computing resources, including :ref:`logging_in` and :ref:`transfer`.
+  System-generic documentation on topics that are applicable across multiple NCSA computing resources, including :ref:`logging_in` and :ref:`transfer`.

+- :ref:`licensed`

-- :ref:`licensed`: Licenced software that is supported on NCSA computing resources.
+  Licenced software that is supported on NCSA computing resources.
 However to use/invoke this software on the resource, you must own a separate software license.

 - :ref:`community`: Open-source community code that has been developed by NCSA and the NCSA-user community.
 Browse this code to see if there is something that will support/enhance your research.